Tunbridge, Vermont: Geography and geology

-According to the United States Census Bureau, the town has a total area of 44.8 square miles (115.9 km^{2}), of which 44.7 square miles (115.9 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.04%) is water.
+According to the United States Census Bureau, the town has a total area of 44.8square miles (115.9km^{2}), of which 44.7square miles (115.9km^{2}) is land and 0.04square mile (0.1km^{2}) (0.04%) is water.

 The First Branch of the White River running north to south divides Tunbridge into two nearly equal parts.
 Two mineral springs exist in the town, one of which is a white sulphur spring located on "Spring road," one and a half miles from Tunbridge Center; this spring was once valued for its medicinal properties.

-The highest points of land are Brocklebank Hill at 2100+ ft near the northern boundary with Chelsea, Old Hurricane Hill at 1900+ ft in the northwestern part near East Randolph, and East Hill at 2112 ft near the Strafford line.
-The soil is well-drained and was formed in Wisconsin-age glacial till, its average depth is around 20 to 40 inches.
+The highest points of land are Brocklebank Hill at 2100+ ft near the northern boundary with Chelsea, Old Hurricane Hill at 1900+ ft in the northwestern part near East Randolph, and East Hill at 2112ft near the Strafford line.
+The soil is well-drained and was formed in Wisconsin-age glacial till, its average depth is around 20 to 40inches.
 Typical composition of the soil: a surface layer of very dark brown, partially decomposed organic material; a subsurface layer of gray fine sandy loam; upper subsoil of dark brown fine sandy loam and subsoil of brown channery fine sandy loam.
 The rocks underlying Tunbridge are entirely of the calciferous mica schist formation, with a small bed of granite, syenite and protogine in the northeastern part.

 No. 9 of the Acts of 1985, effective March 27, 1985, designated the Tunbridge Soil Series as the official State Soil.
 The Tunbridge series (course-loamy, mixed, frigid Typic Haplothrod) consists of moderately deep to bedrock, well drained soils.
 It was selected from among more than 160 different soil series in the state.
 As it is a typical "hill farm" and "sugarbush" soil, the Tunbridge series well represents the soil resources of Vermont.
 A soil formed in loamy glacial till, it has good potential for agriculture and forestry.
 As Professor Richmond Bartlett of UVM says, "It's the soil that makes Vermont hills greener than those either in New Hampshire or New York."